Tom Cooper (footballer): International career

 The Football Association saw his quality at Derby and selected him to represent England 15 times.
 His first cap came on 22 October 1927 in a British Home Championship match at Windsor Park Belfast; Ireland were the hosts and won the game 2–0.
 He played in the 1929 defeat to Spain, which was England's first defeat overseas.
 Cooper was given the ultimate honour of captaining his country twice in his last two appearances for England; the first time was against Czechoslovakia on 16 May 1934; the Czechs won the game 2–1.
 He would surely have been selected to play even more representative matches had it not been for injuries, including having both knee cartilages removed.

 Death

 Cooper enlisted in the armed forces in World War II, joining the Royal Military Police.
 In June 1940, Cooper was out on his despatch motorcycle when he collided with a lorry; he died in the accident.
 An inquiry took place into his death, with the outcome being an order that stated despatch riders were no longer allowed to ride their motorcycles without wearing a crash helmet.
-His six pallbearers were Sammy Crooks, Harry Bedford, George Collin, Douglas Duncan, Tom Davison and George Stevenson, all former Derby County clubmates.
+At his funeral at Littleover, Derbyshire, his six pallbearers were Sammy Crooks, Harry Bedford, George Collin, Douglas Duncan, Tom Davison and George Stevenson, all former Derby County clubmates.
+He was subsequently buried at Nottingham Road Cemetery, Derby.